ainedoyle/5th-milestone/README.md

-# Sweet Poems
+# Pretty Low Price

-For my fourth milestone project, I decided to create a poembook wesbite, where users can view list of poems, and add their own work too. they can do this by adding a genre and then adding a poem to the website
+For my 5th milestone project,

 ## UX

-- As a user, I want to read poetry.
+- As a user,
-- As a user, I want to have a site that will give a list of poems
+- As a user,
-- As a user, I want the option to add a genre and my own poetry if possible.
+- As a user,
-- As a user, I want the design to be clean and straightforward.
+- As a user,
-- As a user, I want the font to be large enough so that it can be readable.
+- As a user,

 ## Technologies Used